 Bunion removal must be performed by an experienced foot doctor to avoid complications.
 Although they may develop on the fifth (little) toe, bunions usually occur at the base of the big toe.
 Bunions are often caused by incorrect foot mechanics.
 The foot may flatten too much, forcing the toe joint to move beyond the normal range.
 In some cases, joint damage caused by arthritis or an injury produces a bunion.
 And some people are born with the tendency to develop bunions.
 If you’re at risk for developing a bunion, wearing high- heeled or poorly fitting shoes makes the problem worse.

 As a Foot and Ankle Doctor:

 Dr. Matt Ahmadi is a leading Orange County Podiatrist, specializes in reconstructive surgical and non-surgical care for children and adults as well as a wide variety of foot and ankle diseases and disorders.
 He places emphasis on educating patients about the function and dynamics of the foot and ankle in order to prevent future problems.

 The foot and ankle are critically important to the health of the entire body.
 Dr. Ahmadi strives to help his patients understand these connections and develop useful ways to maintain a healthy functioning of the foot and ankle in relation to movement and posture.
 Positive results may significantly affect the issues of the knee, hip, spinal function, vascular circulation, lung and heart function and emotional well-being.
-If you are suffering from bunions, let Dr. Matt Ahmadi, the leading follow site foot bunion treatment podiatrist help you put an end to your bunion pain.
+If you are suffering from bunions, let Dr. Matt Ahmadi, the leading watch foot bunion treatment podiatrist help you put an end to your bunion pain.